 Tips And Tricks For Making This Instant Pot Vegetarian Boston Baked Beans Recipe

-- No need to soak the navy beans before cooking them, so you can either soak them overnight or soak them in hot water for an hour before you cook them.
+- No need to soak the navy beans overnight before cooking them.
+If you prefer to soak them overnight, the texture will still be the same, but if you're on a time crunch you can simply soak them in hot water for an hour before tossing them in your Instant Pot.

 What Do You Serve With Instant Pot Baked Beans?